asoa/rasa_chatbot/data/nlu.md

 - fever, chills, my body hurts
 - drowsiness, headache, upset stomach
 - I have a constant headache, vomiting, and stomach pain
+- I have this nagging cough and constant chest pain
+- i have confusion, sometimes tremors, and sometimes i feel like i might pass out
+- i have constipation, drowsiness, and i feel tired all the time

 ## intent:thanks
 - Thanks